-These pans are great and I highly recommend them.
-You can use them on the stove top, in the oven, use metal utensils, deglaze, sear foods and best of all they clean up fast and easy.
+These pans are great, and I highly recommend them.
+You can use them on the stovetop, in the oven, use metal utensils, deglaze, sear foods and best of all they clean up fast and easily.
 They are also dishwasher safe and have a lifetime warranty.
-What more can you ask.
+What more can you ask?

 Other brands: There are many other excellent brands on the market.
-I started with Calphalon years ago and just stuck with them but I speak with other home cooks and they tell me they like All-Clad, Anolon, Circulon, Emerilware, Le Creuset, Farberware just to name a few.
+I started with Calphalon years ago and just stuck with them, but I speak with other home cooks, and they tell me they like All-Clad, Anolon, Circulon, Emerilware, Le Creuset, and Farberware to name a few.

-The other reason I'm glad I didn't buy them all at once is because they keep coming up with new materials, new designs and new features.
-It's great to find a new piece of cookware under the tree at Christmas and find out out some new feature that makes using it easier.
+The other reason I'm glad I didn't buy them all at once is that they keep coming up with new materials, new designs, and new features.
+It's great to find a new piece of cookware under the tree at Christmas and find out some new feature that makes using it easier.

 onlinesources: Soup Pots

-There are lots of sources for purchasing a quality Soup Pot and I suggest you check out your local department stores and kitchen supply shops but if you’re looking for a wide selection of products and prices, you may want to check out Amazon.com where I buy many of my favorite pieces of cookware.
+There are lots of sources for purchasing a quality soup pot, and I suggest you check out your local department stores and kitchen supply shops to find one that's right for you.
+You want to feel it in your hands and check the weight, size, and materials.
+If you're looking for a wide selection of products and prices, you may want to check out some online sources for ideas, prices, and maybe even a place to purchase your goods.